 Katharine Hepburn: What an actress!
 What a star!
-Winner of no less than 4, yes FOUR Academy Awards, she’s considered one of the greatest legends of the Silver Screen, most of the time, the greatest.
-She’s also a favourite of mine, number 5 in my top.
+Winner of no less than four yes, FOUR Academy Awards, she’s considered to be one of the greatest legends of the Silver Screen, even, the greatest.
+She’s also a favourite of mine, number five in my top.
 Tomorrow, I will be happy to celebrate her 108th birthday.
-For the occasion, I’m participating to the Great Katharine Hepburn Blogathon hosted by Margaret Perry.
-The blogathon takes place from May 9 to May 12 2015, on Kate’s birthday.
-The Philadelphia Story, directed by George Cukor and produced by Joseph L. Mankiewicz (who was also a famous movie director) in 1940 is the movie I chose to review for this amazing blogathon.
+For the occasion, I’m participating in the Great Katharine Hepburn Blogathon hosted by Margaret Perry.
+The blogathon takes place from May 9 to May 12, 2015, on Kate’s birthday.
+1940’s The Philadelphia Story, directed by George Cukor and produced by Joseph L. Mankiewicz (who was also a famous movie director) is the movie I chose to review for this amazing blogathon.

-The Philadelphia Story is about a young woman from the high society named Tracy Samantha Lord .
-She lives in a rich house with her mother Margaret (Mary Nash) and her little sister Dinah (Virginia Weidler).
+The Philadelphia Story is about a young woman from the high society named Tracy Samantha Lord (Katharine Hepburn).
+She lives in a fancy house with her mother Margaret (Mary Nash) and her little sister Dinah (Virginia Weidler).
 Their uncle Willie (Roland Young) lives not very far.
 Tracy is about to marry a certain John Kittredge (John Howard).
 Two years ago, Tracy divorced her first husband, C.K.
-Dexter Heaven (Cary Grant).
+Dexter Haven (Cary Grant).
 Journalists are, of course, interested by her wedding, especially the Spy Magazine and his publisher Sidney Kidd (Henry Daniell).
-He enlists Dexter to introduce his reporter Macaulay “Mike” Connor (James Stewart) and his photographer Elizabeth “Liz” Imbrie (Ruth Hussey) to the Lords as friends of Junius (Tracy and Dinah’s brother) so they can have a better access to the wedding.
+He enlists Dexter to introduce his reporter Macaulay “Mike” Connor (James Stewart) and his photographer Elizabeth “Liz” Imbrie (Ruth Hussey) to the Lords as friends of Junius (Tracy and Dinah’s brother).
+Thus, they can have a better access to the wedding.
 Tracy, furious, doesn’t believe a single word of Dexter’s story and refuses to have reporters on her wedding day.
-However, Dexter explains to her that Sidney Kidd has a juicy article about her father, Seth Lord (John Halliday) who, she believes, is having an affair with a dancer.
-In other words, if Tracy doesn’t accept to have Mike and Liz to her wedding, Sidney Kidd will publish the article.
-So, Tracy, who wants to protect her family reputation, has no choice to accept.
+However, Dexter explains to her that Sidney Kidd has a juicy article about her father, Seth Lord (John Halliday) whom, she believes, is having an affair with a dancer.
+In other words, if Tracy doesn’t accept to have Mike and Liz to her wedding, Sidney Kidd will publish the article about her father.
+So, Tracy, who wants to protect her family reputation, has no choice but to accept.

-The Philadelphia Story was the fourth collaboration between Katharine Hepburn and director George Cukor and the fourth and last movie starring Kate and Cary Grant.
-The film won the Oscar for Best Adapted Screenplay and Best Actor (James Stewart).
-It was also nominated for Best Movie, Best Director, Best Actress (Katharine Hepburn) and Best Supporting Actress (Ruth Hussey).
+The Philadelphia Story was the fourth collaboration between Katharine Hepburn and director George Cukor but also the fourth and last movie starring both Kate and Cary Grant.
+The film won the Oscars for Best Adapted Screenplay and Best Actor (James Stewart).
+It was also nominated for Best Movie, Best Director, Best Actress (Katharine Hepburn), and Best Supporting Actress (Ruth Hussey).
 The film was based on a theatre play written by Philip Barry.
 Katharine Hepburn also played Tracy’s part on stage from 1939 to 1941.
-She was co-starring with Joseph Cotten as C.K Dexter Heaven, Van Heflin as Mike Connor and Shirley Booth as Liz Imbrie, some other marvellous actors.
-The Philadelphia Story is the second Katharine Hepburn’s film I saw (first one was Holiday), but it’s the one that really made me love her.
+Joseph Cotten was C.K Dexter Heaven, Van Heflin played Mike Connor, and Shirley Booth, Liz Imbrie.
+The Philadelphia Story is the second Katharine Hepburn’s film I saw (the first one was Holiday), but it’s the one that really made me love her.
 Of course, she was also great in Holiday and made a marvellous team with Cary Grant.

-This film has not only The Great Katharine Hepburn among its casting, but some other brilliant actors who are all extraordinary in their own way: Cary Grant, James Stewart, Virginia Weidler, Ruth Hussey, Mary Nash, Roland Young, John Howard and John Halliday.
-Katharine Hepburn played the part of Tracy Lord with a great sureness and expresses herself very clearly.
+This film doesn’t only have The Great Katharine Hepburn among its casting but some other brilliant actors who are all extraordinary in their own way: Cary Grant, James Stewart, Virginia Weidler, Ruth Hussey, Mary Nash, Roland Young, John Howard and John Halliday.
+Katharine Hepburn plays the part of Tracy Lord with a great sureness and expresses herself very clearly.
 We can see why she was chosen to play the part on stage.
-As always, she’s wearing some very nice clothes including some fabulous hats like she always uses to.
-We can express nothing but respect for this lady when we see her great acting in this flix.
+As always, she’s wearing some classy clothes including some fabulous hats like she always used to.
+We can express nothing but respect for this lady when we see her great acting in this moving picture.
 Tracy Lord is also a very complex character.
 Men describe her as a bronze statue, but she is a sensible person and desperately wants people to understand it.
 There, Kate’s gaze, in some scenes, becomes very important.

 This film really makes me want to see more Ruth Hussey’s film.
-She really his fantastic has the photographer and her character is surely one of my favourites in the film.
+She really is fantastic has the photographer and her character is surely one of my favourites in the film.
 She certainly was born to be an actress and she acts like a fish swims.
 I love her facial expression when she surprises someone by taking his or her picture.
-She seems to be very proud of herself to have taken their picture with asking their permission.
+She seems to be very proud of herself to the fact that she took their picture with asking for permission.
 The child actress in this film is Virginia Weidler.
 My!
 I think she’s my favourite child actress even if I only saw her in this film.
 She is, to me, the funniest part of the film.
 She’s very dynamic.
-Her and Kate seemed to have a great complicity together.
+She and Kate seemed to have a great complicity together.
 I love what Katharine said about her: ” We got lucky again with the girl-this time little Virginia Weidler, who had me in stitches.
 She was so terrifyingly funny I truly had a difficult time doing scenes with her.
 Honestly, I couldn’t look at her, she was so funny.”
 (IMDB).
 I won’t talk about all the actors, but I’ll conclude this by talking to you a little about Rolland Young who plays Uncle Willie.
 Uncle Willie is the old man who loves women and a little drink once in a wild.
-I have to say that the three funniest actors (and characters) in this film are him, Virginia Weilder and James Stewart.
-Of course, all those actors make a great team together and the film wouldn’t have been the same without them, especially Katharine Hepburn. 😉
+I have to say, the three funniest actors (and characters) in this film are Roland Young, Virginia Weidler and James Stewart.
+Of course, all these actors make a great team together and the film wouldn’t have been the same without them, especially Katharine Hepburn. 😉

 1- C.K Dexter Heaven: Hello friends and enemies…